forem/forem/app/javascript/crayons/guidelines/__stories__/components.md

 # Components

-DEV is a Rails application.
+Forem is a Rails application.
 Most of what we build for views uses ERB templates (\*.html.erb files).
 We also build out parts of or sometimes complete views using [Preact](https://docs.dev.to/frontend/preact), typically for the logged on user experience.
 For example, the main page feed.